vikas-bandaru/exciting-java/docs/resources/practice_questions/objects_classes/MCQs/objects_classes.md

    </form>
    <details markdown="block">
      <summary>Answer</summary>
-     c) A class is a general definition, while an object is a specific instance
+     A class is a general definition, while an object is a specific instance
    </details>

 5. What is the naming convention for a class name in Java?